beyond990/beyond990/README.md

 Hi, I’m @beyond990 an IT Infrastructure engineer in Birmingham UK.
-I have a strong background in Network and SAN storage having worked with NetApp as a partner and customer.
+I have a strong background in Network and SAN storage having worked with NetApp as a partner and customer for around 12 years.

 From a programming aspect I’m interested in:
 - Python